 Customers may come to you with all types of problems and they want their questions answers fast.
 If you don’t know how to properly implement a service ticket, you’ll be wasting their valuable time.
 Before interacting with customers, you should fully understand how to use your live chat and ticketing system and learn to type fast.

 5. Know your products and services

-The ability to clearly communicate, both verbally and in writing, is essential in customer service, especially if you are speaking to someone who has a different native language.
-Answers to your questions should be clear, concise and in your natural tone of voice.
+The ability to clearly communicate, both verbally and in writing, is essential in excellent customer service, especially if you are speaking to someone who has a different native language.
+Answers to your questions should be clear, concise, and in your natural tone of voice.

 Also, be sure to communicate hold times if you put them on hold while you pull up their account or talk to your manager.
-On live chat especially, it’s important that you don’t idle too long.
+On live chat especially, you mustn’t do idle too long.

 8. Be solutions-focused

 Contact center work can be emotional, and sometimes you’ll be dealing with people who are frustrated or angry.
 For your sake and theirs, it can be helpful to adopt an approach that keeps you focused on the bigger picture and helps you stay resilient and determined to reach a good outcome.
 Make it your mission to find solutions and help your customers move from a problem-focused mindset to a more positive one.
 This approach is even more successful when the customer is in a good frame of mind, to begin with.

 If you’ve misunderstood a customer’s needs, made an error that’s cost them time or money, or failed to do something you said you would do, be transparent.
 It happens – everyone makes mistakes, and admitting to them is often the quickest way to resolve the situation positively.